Ocean-Vu/E-commerce-Funnel-and-Customer-Behavior-Analysis-using-Google-Analytics-Data/README.md

   + Date functions for time-based analysis.

 ## Data Visualization
-The results from the SQL queries can be exported and visualized
+The results from the SQL queries will be exported and visualized